 We’ll give you nine tips for how to learn French faster and more efficiently.
 These French learning tips will help you avoid some of the many big obstacles beginner language students often face.
 They’ll also help you build good habits so that French learning only becomes easier over time.

 When we talk about computers, hacking means gaining unauthorized access to data in a system.

 Language hacks are similar in that they can often make you feel like your new knowledge was unauthorized.
 They allow you to improve your language skills in ways that seem to bypass the traditional idea of long, strenuous memorization exercises for conjugations and vocabulary.

 Now, don’t get us wrong—it’s still going to take significant time and effort to become fluent in French.
 But language hacks can help you learn more in less time, and let you enjoy the learning process more while you’re at it.

 They can also give you confidence to tackle the harder aspects of language learning with momentum and tenacity.

 1. Learn the Most Frequently Used French Words

-You know what they say: Don’t study harder, study smarter.
+You know what they say: don’t study harder, study smarter.
 Learning how to speak French is no exception.

 Focusing your vocabulary studies on the most common French words is one of the best ways to do this.

 It’s common sense, right?
-If you spend hours memorizing literary terms or flowery adjectives that rarely come up in conversation, it’ll take you forever to get comfortable just asking for directions around Quebec ordering a pastry at a Paris boulangerie (bakery).
+If you spend hours memorizing literary terms or flowery adjectives that rarely come up in conversation, it’ll take you forever to get comfortable just asking for directions around Quebec or ordering a pastry at a Paris boulangerie (bakery).

 Vistawide has a helpful list of the 100 most frequently used French words, including basic articles and prepositions that you’ll need to string together a sentence.
 Intermediate learners will find this list useful for seeing which verbs they should immediately learn conjugation rules for.